-A unique benefit for cultivators purchasing grow lights using LED technology is the availability of rebates from utility companies.
+A unique benefit for cultivators purchasing cannabis grow lights using LED technology is the availability of rebates from utility companies.
 With the recent boom in indoor cultivation, utility companies are seeing unprecedented demand for electricity, which puts immense strain on the grid.
 In order to combat that strain and to promote environmentally-friendly growing techniques, electric companies are offering rebates to cultivators who purchase approved high-efficiency LED grow lights instead of the more power-hungry HID style lights.
-Depending on your local guidelines you can have anywhere from 20% to 90% of the total cost of the LED grow lights you purchase refunded by your local utility company.
+Depending on your local guidelines you can have anywhere from 20 percent to 90 percent of the total cost of the LED grow lights you purchase refunded by your local utility company.
 Anyone can take advantage of these rebates, regardless of whether or not they have a cultivation license or if the crop they are cultivating has been legalized in that state.
 The only goal of the rebates being offered by the electric companies is to curb the demand being put on their grid.
 The size of the rebate is dependent on your local utility companies’ guidelines and the configuration of your grow.
 Most only offer rebates for grow lights that have been approved by the DesignLights Consortium (DLC) as being highly efficient.
 Rebates must be applied for and approved prior to purchasing your indoor grow lighting and compensation is normally only given months after the approved order is made.
-VOLT Grow has a team that can handle all of the paperwork and applications needed to get the maximum rebate for your grow light purchase.
+VOLT Grow® has a team that can handle all of the paperwork and applications needed to get the maximum rebate for your grow light purchase.

 Produces Less Heat

 Due to the energy efficiency of LEDs, grow lights using LEDs create much less heat compared to traditional light sources.
 HPS and CMH fixtures produce lots of heat when operating which, besides making them less efficient, creates a number of issues and limitations for indoor growers.
 In many places, particularly warmer climates, that excess heat needs to be removed from the grow room to maintain an optimal temperature for your grow environment.
 This means installing and running expensive HVAC (air conditioning) systems in your grow room.
 These systems use large amounts of energy to lower the temperature of your grow environment, which increases the operating cost of your grow.
-Because LED grow lights produce much less heat, those HVAC systems will not have to work as hard to maintain an optimal temperature for your grow room thus lowering your cost.
+Since LED grow lights produce much less heat, those HVAC systems will not have to work as hard to maintain an optimal temperature for your grow room thus lowering your cost.

 Can Hang Closer to Canopy

 A secondary benefit of LED grow lights producing less heat is that they can be placed closer to the canopy of your plants.
-HPS/CMH grow lights can burn plants if placed too close to the canopy due to the large amount of heat they produce.
+HPS/CMH grow lights can burn plants if placed too close to the canopy due to a large amount of heat they produce.
 This means you need to leave more space between them and your canopy.
 LED grow lights can be placed as little as a foot above the canopy which offers a number of benefits.
 First, it allows you to grow vertically on racks.
 Multi-level grow operations enable cultivators to grow more plants in less space than would traditionally be needed.
-In regions where space is limited or real-estate is expensive, multi-level grows can increase a cultivator’s output while reducing their expenses.
+In regions where space is limited or real estate is expensive, multi-level grows can increase a cultivator’s output while reducing their expenses.
 Additionally, placing your grow lights closer to the canopy increases the amount of light that reaches your plants.
 Light is absorbed by particles in the air.
 So, the higher your fixture is above your canopy, the less light will end up reaching your plant.
 Light spillage is also an issue in some grow set-ups.
 Lights hung higher above the canopy spread their light over a larger area.
 This can lead to light being wasted as it spreads out beyond the canopy and doesn’t hit any plants.
 Hanging your fixtures closer to the canopy reduces this effect and focuses light on the desired areas.

 Full-Spectrum Light Output

 The wavelength or spectrum of light produced by LED grow lights have been one of the most rapid areas of advancement.
 Plants in nature receive a wide range of wavelengths (colors) of light from the sun.
 Different wavelengths of light have different effects on a plant’s growth.
-The combination of wavelengths being produced by a light source is referred to as the light’s spectrum.
+The combination of wavelengths being produced by a light source is referred to as the light spectrum.
 Initially, LED grow lights were only capable of producing very specific wavelengths of light, primarily red and blue.
-This put them at a disadvantage to HID light sources with fixed spectrums that were closer to what plants need.
+This put them at a disadvantage to HID light sources with fixed spectrums that were closer to what plants needed.
 With advancements in LED technology, we are now capable of making full spectrum grow lights that are perfectly tuned for each stage of plant growth.
 Unlike the single fixed spectrum produced by HID fixtures, LEDs come in a variety of colors allowing them to be mixed and matched to create a spectrum of light optimized for plant growth.
-This results in higher yields as light is being delivered to the plant in form that is easier for them to use in photosynthesis.
-For example, during the vegetative stage of growth you may want more blue light which has been shown to make plants stockier, while additional red light may be desirable during flowering to promote growth (stretch) and flowering.
-Tailoring the spectrum of your light is an option only offered by LEDs as HIDs are only capable of producing its one spectrum of light.
+This results in higher yields as light is being delivered to the plant in a form that is easier for them to use in photosynthesis.
+For example, during the vegetative stage of growth, you may want more blue light which has been shown to make plants stockier, while additional red light may be desirable during flowering to promote growth (stretch) and flowering.
+Tailoring the spectrum of your light is an option only offered by LEDs as HIDs are only capable of producing one spectrum of light.

 Longer Life Span

-Another major advantage of LED chip technology is their longevity.
+Another major advantage of LED chip technology is its longevity.
 Our grow lights can last 50,000 hours before their light output is significantly reduced.
 This means that on average grow lights using LEDs can have close to 10 years of normal use (12hrs On – 12hrs Off) before they need to be replaced.
 For comparison, the lamps used in HPS grow lights are typically swapped after only 12 months of normal use and can cost over $100 to replace.
 Even with their lower initial cost, in just a few years HPS grow lights can become more expensive than LED lights once the cost of replacement lamps is factored in.
 When you also take into account the additional savings LEDs provide by being more energy-efficient, less demanding on cooling systems, and eligible for rebates, LEDs are the more cost-effective lighting solution.

 How to Adapt Your Cultivation for LED Grow Lights?

-As previously mentioned, LEDs produce far less heat then their HID counterparts.
+As previously mentioned, LEDs produce far less heat than their HID counterparts.
 This means you may need to tweak your HVAC or heating systems to account for having less heat produced in your grow room.
 In warmer climates, this means not having to pump as much heat out of your cultivation room with HVAC systems.
-In cold climates, you may need bring in more heat using gas or electric heaters in order to keep your room at an optimal temperature.
+In cold climates, you may need to bring in more heat using gas or electric heaters in order to keep your room at an optimal temperature.
 It’s worth noting that even in colder climates it is still better to use more efficient LED grow lights with supplemental heaters than it is to rely on inefficient HPS/CMH grow lights to simultaneously provide both light and heat.
-HPS/CMH grow lights produce heat less efficiently then a dedicated heater and must be turned on in order to do so.
+HPS/CMH grow lights produce heat less efficiently than a dedicated heater and must be turned on in order to do so.
 This means that during off cycles, you may still need to rely on dedicated heaters to keep your room warm.
-Additionally, during warmer seasons the excess heat produced by HID fixtures may become a negative and require HVAC to remove the now unwanted heat.
+Additionally, during warmer seasons the excess heat produced by HID fixtures may become negative and require HVAC to remove the now unwanted heat.

-Additionally, humidity will be affected when switching to LED grow lights.
-When the heat from a light hits a plant, the water inside of and around the plant is evaporated into the air.
+Additionally, the humidity will be affected when switching to LED grow lights.
+When the heat from light hits a plant, the water inside of and around the plant is evaporated into the air.
 This raises the humidity in your grow room.
 When switching to LED grow lighting, cultivators may not need to use as many dehumidifiers as they had in previous HID grow rooms.